UoB-COMSM0110/2024-group-11/README.md

 ## Use Case Diagram
 ![image](https://github.com/UoB-COMSM0110/2024-group-11/blob/main/Images/flappy_bird_diagram.png)

 ## Use Case Specification
 ![image](https://github.com/UoB-COMSM0110/2024-group-11/blob/main/Images/Use_Case_Specification.png)

-## Stakeholders and user stories
+## Developers and users stories
 1. Game Developers and Designers
-- I want a robust game engine that supports both 2D and 3D graphics, allowing for flexible and visually stunning gameplay
+- As a developers, I want a robust game engine that supports both 2D and 3D graphics, allowing for flexible and visually stunning gameplay
-- I want an efficient debugging tool that provides real-time insights into the game's performance, helping me identify and fix issues quickly
+- As a developers, I want an efficient debugging tool that provides real-time insights into the game's performance, helping me identify and fix issues quickly
-- I want an easy-to-use scripting language that allows rapid prototyping and iteration of game mechanics, enhancing the development workflow
+- As a developers, I want an easy-to-use scripting language that allows rapid prototyping and iteration of game mechanics, enhancing the development workflow
-- I want a comprehensive multilayer framework that supports various modes (co-op, competitive) and provides tools for seamless online integration
+- As a developers, I want a comprehensive multilayer framework that supports various modes (co-op, competitive) and provides tools for seamless online integration
-- I want documentation that is clear, concise, and regularly updated, enabling me to understand and implement new features without unnecessary delays
+- As a developers, I want documentation that is clear, concise, and regularly updated, enabling me to understand and implement new features without unnecessary delays

-Game Designers User Story
-- I want an intuitive level editor that allows me to create diverse and engaging game environments with ease, allowing me to realise my creative visions
-- I want access to a vast library of assets - incl. characters, objects and environments, to enhance the visual appeal of the game without compromising the performance
-- I want a flexible AI system that allows me to create challenging and dynamic enemy behaviours, contributing to an immersive and enjoyable player experience
-- I want analytics tools that provide valuable player data, allowing me to make informed decisions about game balance, difficulty and feature improvement
-- I want collaboration features that enable seamless communication with the development team, ensuring a smooth integration of design elements into the final project
-2. Game Publisher User Story
-- I want a detailed, customizable analytics dashboard that provides info on player engagement, retention, and monetization, supporting data-driven decision making
-- I want a reliable and secure solution to protect IP while minimizing impact on player experience
-- I want marketing tools integrated into the game platform, allowing for targeted promotions, advertisements, and community engagement to boost game visibility and sales
-- I want seamless integration with popular gaming platforms and storefronts, simplifying the distribution process and maximising the game's reach
-- I want a transparent and collaborative relationship with the development team, including regular progress updates and open communication channels

-3. Players (End Users)
+2. Players (End Users)
 - As a player, I want the game to have the feature of saving the current progress so that I can restore the status after shutting down the game.

-4. Investors and Financiers
-- As an investor and financier, I want to experience constant updates and new content to ensure the game remains fresh, attracts new players, and retains old players.

-5. Platform Providers
-  Through platform providers, users can easily play this game on the platform, and the game possesses payment systems, achievements, and community interaction functionalities, allowing users to have a seamless gaming experience and added value services.
-At the same time, the platform's security and privacy policies can protect user information safety and interests.

-6. Marketing and PR teams
-  Through the efforts of marketing and PR team members, users are more easily attracted by the visual and narrative elements of the game, and extensive publicity and promotion provide users with more ways to learn about the game.
-Additionally, if users provide sufficient feedback, members of the marketing and PR teams can measure the effectiveness of marketing campaigns, optimize future marketing strategies, and better communicate with the media and players.

-7. Quality Assurance Testers
-- I want the game development team to provide comprehensive test plans and test cases to ensure the stability, performance and user experience of the game is optimal.
-- I want to be able to use professional testing tools and automated test scripts to discover and report problems promptly.
-- I want the development team to respond to test feedback, fix discovered defects promptly and provide detailed test reports and records to track and verify problem resolution.

-8. Community Managers
-- I want to build and maintain an active game community and promote communication, interaction and cooperation among players.
-- I want to work closely with the development team to understand player needs and feedback and adjust game content and features to maintain community activity and user satisfaction.

-9. Legal Advisors
-- I want the game development team to comply with relevant laws and regulations, including intellectual property, user privacy, consumer rights, etc.
+- As a player, I want the game to be challenging.
-- I want to maintain close communication with the game development team, resolve disputes and disputes involving legal issues promptly and ensure the legality and stability of the game.

-10. Educational Institutions
-- I want the game development team to provide an educational version or educational mode to support teaching and learning activities.
+- As a player, I want the game have a multiplayer mode to play with friends.

 <!--
 ## Worked Through Use Case Specification